soundpress/RulesOfNYC/docs/c26/index.rst

 *§ 10-03 Applicability.* ::

-(a)  Except as otherwise provided in subdivision (b) of this section, capital projects within spaces classified in the occupancy groups listed in paragraph (1) of this subdivision having one or more of the six characteristics listed in paragraph (2) of this subdivision, are subject to this chapter and the green building requirements of § 224.1 of the Charter, summarized in 43 RCNY § 10-04 of this chapter.
+(a)  Except as otherwise provided in subdivision (b) of this section, capital projects within spaces classified in the occupancy groups listed in paragraph (1) of this subdivision having one or more of the six characteristics listed in paragraph (2) of this subdivision, are subject to this chapter and the green building requirements of § 224.1 of the Charter, summarized in 43 RCNY § 10-04.

    (1) Occupancy Groups.